Foundation-Devices/passport2/DEVELOPMENT.md

     just build-bootloader color
     just build-bootloader mono

-Please note that building the mono bootloader is not yet supported on this repository, if you need to build it please follow the instruction on:
+Please note that building the mono bootloader is not yet supported in this repository.
+If you need to build it, please follow the instructions at:

 https://github.com/Foundation-Devices/passport-firmware